Three tiny houses on Kalamazoo's Northside are a huge step in efforts to build affordable housing

 HOPE Thru Navigation is an advocacy organization that works to help people return to productive lives.
 HOPE stands for Helping Other People Exceed.

-Thus far the Tiny House project has cost about $854,000.
-That includes about $300,000 from the Kalamazoo County Housing Millage and $125,000 from the City of Kalamazoo.
-Additional funding has come from the Local Initiatives Support Corp., and from $84,000 from private donors and community members.
+The money for the construction work has included about $300,000 from the Kalamazoo County Housing Millage and about $125,000 from the City of Kalamazoo.
+Additional funding has come from the Local Initiatives Support Corp., private donors, and the Kalamazoo Community Foundation.

 Each house is to be leased to a working adult who is living without dependents.